emencia/emencia-cookie-law/README.rst

        <script type="text/javascript" src="/static/js/cookie_law/cookie_law.js"></script>

-   Don't forget *jQuery* and *jquery.cookie* requirements also (if you are using Foundation, they are allready loaded).
+   Don't forget *jQuery* and *jquery.cookie* requirements to be loaded before this plugin (if you are using Foundation, they are allready loaded).

 #.
 Load the the cookie_law tag library at top of your template: ::